Knowing-Nature/kn-website/content/episode/39/gloucestershire-wildlife-trust/index.md

   * Aim is for partnerships to take place over a number of years so the wildlife trust can really support the embedding of a school culture with strong link to nature and the environment.
   * Length of partnership is important to ensure it is bedded in and not dependant on a single teacher or administrator’s enthusiasm.

-Gloucestershire schools interested in the programme should contact Gloucestershire Wildlife trust at: [info@gloucestershirewildlifetrust.co.uk](mailto:info@gloucestershirewildlifetrust.co.uk)Or contact Lorna Fox directly at: lorna.fox@gloucestershirewildlifetrust.co.uk
+Gloucestershire schools interested in the programme should contact Gloucestershire Wildlife Trust at: info@gloucestershirewildlifetrust.co.uk

+Or contact Lorna Fox directly at: lorna.fox@gloucestershirewildlifetrust.co.uk